Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Case Study: NYC 311 Call Center with Non-stationary Arrival Data

 Arrival data frequently exhibit strong time-of-day patterns (Figure~\ref{fig:time-of-day}).
-In this section, we generalize our DSPP model to handle non-stationary arrivals and evaluate various safety rules through two numerical experiments: one with arrivals simulated from an established non-stationary model in the literature, and the other with real data from the NYC 311 Call Center.
+In this section, we generalize our DSPP model to handle non-stationary arrivals and evaluate various safety rules using real data from the NYC 311 Call Center (see Appendix~\ref{sec:data-description} for data description).